o-ran-sc/o-du-phy/docs/xRAN-Library-Design_fh.rst

-The time of generation of a U-plane message for DL and UL is “symbol-based” and can be controlled using O-DU settings (O-RU), according to Table 4.
+The time of generation of a U-plane message for DL and UL is “symbol-based” and can be controlled using O-DU settings (O-RU), according to *Table 4*.

+For more information on function arguments and parameters refer to *Table 2*, *Doxygen and corresponding source cod*\ e.

 Supporting Code
 ---------------

-The O-RAN library has a set of functions used to assist in packet processing and data exchange not directly used for O-RAN packet processing.
+The xRAN library has a set of functions used to assist in packet processing and data exchange not directly used for O-RAN packet processing.